 Development of professional skills through supervised application of treatment principles.
 Fieldwork is divided into two sections (Experience I and Experience II).
 Students will spend forty hours a week for eight weeks in each of two different sites (I and II) for a total of sixteen weeks.
 Fieldwork is designed to provide the opportunity to make the transition from "student to clinician."
-(Within the eight weeks students are expected to perform the functions of a practicing therapist.
-It is expected that at the end of the eight weeks the student should be functioning at entry-level with close supervision needed.)
+Within the eight weeks students are expected to perform the functions of a practicing therapist.
+It is expected that at the end of the eight weeks the student should be functioning at entry-level with close supervision needed.
 General objectives for each experience are the same.
 However, specific objectives will be developed by each fieldwork site in conjunction with the OTA educational program.
 Fieldwork will include at least one physical disability site and any of the following for the other section site: physical disability, psychosocial, pediatric, or hand therapy, or a combination.
 Psychosocial experiences will be strongly encouraged within all fieldwork.
-Students will be closely supervised by a certified occupational therapy assistant and/or a registered occupational therapist with at least one year clinical experience.
-Fieldwork Experience I must be successfully completed within 18 months of academic coursework.